German Shepherd Dog Breed Info: Pictures, Puppies, Traits & Facts

 As a rough guideline, expect to spend about an hour every day exercising a full-grown German Shepherd.

-The first six months of a German Shepherd’s life are the critical period for turning it into a mentally healthy adult.
+The first 6 months of a German Shepherd’s life are the critical period for turning it into a mentally healthy adult.
 During this time, your Shepherd puppy is relying on you to be its pack leader.
 This doesn’t mean macho “alpha” posturing, which does nothing but make your dog nervous and secretive.

 Positive rewards can include treats, favorite toys, pats, and words of praise and encouragement.
 Make sure to reward your GSD when it does something right.
 Experts recommend that you should do something nice for your German Shepherd whenever it comes to you.
-It will impress you with its ability to learn.

 German Shepherds Are Often Considered “One-Man” Dogs

 One of the most persistent myths about German Shepherds is that they are only able to love one human, regarding all others with suspicion.
 This is a harmful inaccuracy.
 While Shepherds do tend to pick one favorite person, they’re perfectly capable of regarding other people as members of their “pack” who are not to be harmed or growled at.